ehector/DDIMM/README.md

 # Installation

-The DDIMM R package can be installed from the downloaded gzipped tarball as R CMD INSTALL DDIMM_1.0.tar.gz.
+The DDIMM R package can be installed in one of two ways:
+- from the downloaded gzipped tarball as R CMD INSTALL DDIMM_1.0-1.tar.gz
+- from the downloaded and renamed DDIMM folder as R CMD build DDIMM and R CMD INSTALL DDIMM_1.0-1.tar.gz

 Please make sure to have all packages listed in the DESCRIPTION file already installed.

 # Citation